optionfactory/ftl/README.md

 ```

 ### data-tpl-*
-It is possible to preceed any attribute with `data-tpl-`.
+It is possible to prefix any attribute with `data-tpl-`.
 It will evaluate the expression and set the result as value of an attribute having the name of the given `data-tpl-` suffix
 ```javascript
 functions = {
     text: {